wesnoth/wesnoth/projectfiles/CodeBlocks/README.txt

     change.

-    Unpack the file to any path of your choice, which will be referred to as sdk_root/ for the remainder of this file.
+    Unpack the file to any path of your choice, which will be referred to as
+    <sdk_root> for the remainder of this file.

     The exact names of the folders containing the required files may vary; take note of them for the next steps.

-5. In CodeBlocks, open wesnoth_root/projectfiles/CodeBlocks/wesnoth.workspace.
+5. In CodeBlocks, open <wesnoth_root>/projectfiles/CodeBlocks/wesnoth.workspace.

 6. Go to the Settings -> Compiler option in the menu, and choose the Global compiler settings -> Toolchain executables tab in the settings